zelogx/proxmox-msl-setup-basic/README.md

 - Network segment for each project.
 This IP range is divided according to the “number of isolated development segments to be created.”
 - Example: If the network address assigned to vnetpjxx is 172.16.16.0/20 and you are creating 8 segments, it will be divided accordingly as shown below.
 - VM groups inside vnetpjxx (172.16.16.0/24) can communicate freely within that segment.
-- Firewall settings for these VMs are controlled by Security Groups (SG).
+- Firewall settings for these VMs are controlled by Node level firewall rules.
 - These segments are mapped to a Pritunl server instances and organization.

 #### g.
 Pritunl mainlan-side IP: (e.g., 192.168.77.10)